 Pediatric Speech Therapy For Tongue Thrust

-If your child has issues which seem to be connected to their mouth, teeth, or tongue there could be a number of reasons for it.
+If your child has any challenges that seem to be connected to their mouth, teeth, or tongue, there could be a number of reasons for it.

-If you’re looking for a Washington DC pediatric speech and language therapy provider, you’re in the right place.
+If you’re looking for a pediatric speech therapist in Washington DC, you’re in the right place.

 Keep reading to learn more.